cado-security/product-help/docs/cado/deploy/gcp/endpoints.md

 sidebar_position: 3
 ---

-# What GCP Endpoints Does the Cado Platform Require Access To?
+# What GCP Endpoints Does the Platform Require Access To?

-The Cado platform requires access to the following GCP endpoints:
+The platform requires access to the following GCP endpoints:

 ### GCP Provider APIs
 - `https://cloudresourcemanager.googleapis.com`